 What should you remove?
 Here’s a page with great examples from Google.
 Ultimately though this is your call.
 I recommend to clients we do the more conservative disavow first, then move to a more liberal if the first one fails.
 Typically I remove things that link look like they belong on the previously linked page.
-I also remove pages with spun content, forum board spam, xrumer and DFB stuff, obvious comment spam, resource page spam, and completely irrelevant links (like a viagara link on a page about law).
-PR spam, directories, and those sites that scrape and repost your content and server info have been around forever – currently I see no penalty from these kinds of links, but if my conservative disavow doesn’t do the job, then my second run will be more liberal, and contain these.
+I also remove pages with spun content, forum board spam, Xrumer and DFB stuff, obvious comment spam, resource page spam, and completely irrelevant links (like a viagra link on a page about the law).
+PR spam, directories, and those sites that scrape and repost your content and server info have been around forever – currently, I see no penalty from these kinds of links, but if my conservative disavow doesn’t do the job, then my second run will be more liberal, and contain these.
 9 times out of 10 my conservative disavow is accepted.

-This part of the process might take a couple hours depending on how many links you need to go through, but this is obviously much faster than loading each link automatically, and a lot more thorough than not loading any links at all.
+This part of the process might take a couple of hours depending on how many links you need to go through, but this is obviously much faster than loading each link automatically, and a lot more thorough than not loading any links at all.
 I believe if you’re not checking each link out manually, you’re doing it wrong.
 So turn on some music or a great TV show, grab a beer, tilt your chair back, and start disavowing.

 Once complete, you’ll have the option to export a disavow spreadsheet and a ready-made disavow .txt file for Google.

 Here’s are the full steps to make the most out of Cognitive SEO.

 - Create a campaign with your site or client’s site.

 - Once in the inbound link analysis view, click IMPORT on the top right.
 Choose Google Webmaster Tools as the Import Format.
 Choose the Google Webmaster Tools / Open Site Explorer .csv file.
 Click Import.

 - Once links are appended, click “start the automatic classification now” and follow the steps.